Sustainability: Environmental impacts of humans

-Methods to measure or describe human impacts on the Earth include the ecological footprint, ecological debt, carrying capacity, and sustainable yield.
-The concept of planetary boundaries considers that there are absolute thresholds of the carrying capacity of the planet which must not be crossed in order to prevent irreversible harm to the Earth.
-Environmental issues that have been proposed to have planetary boundaries include: climate change, biodiversity loss (changed in 2015 to change in biosphere integrity), biogeochemical (nitrogen and phosphorus), ocean acidification, land use, freshwater, ozone depletion, atmospheric aerosols, and chemical pollution (changed in 2015 to introduction of novel entities).
+There are several methods to measure or describe human impacts on Earth.
+They include the ecological footprint, ecological debt, carrying capacity, and sustainable yield.
+The idea of planetary boundaries is that there are limits to the carrying capacity of the Earth.
+It is important not to cross these thresholds to prevent irreversible harm to the Earth.
+These planetary boundaries involve several environmental issues.
+These include climate change and biodiversity loss.
+They also include types of pollution.
+These are biogeochemical (nitrogen and phosphorus), ocean acidification, land use, freshwater, ozone depletion, atmospheric aerosols, and chemical pollution.
+(Since 2015 some experts refer to biodiversity loss as change in biosphere integrity.
+They refer to chemical pollution as introduction of novel entities.)

-The IPAT formula, which was developed in the 1970s, states that the environmental impact of humans is proportional to human population, affluence and technology.
-Therefore, ways to increase environmental sustainability would include human population control, reducing consumption and affluence (e.g. reducing energy consumption), and developing innovative or green technologies (e.g. renewable energy).
-In other words, the broad aim would be to have fewer consumers and less environmental footprint per consumer or person.
+The IPAT formula measures the environmental impact of humans.
+It emerged in the 1970s.
+It states this impact is proportional to human population, affluence and technology.
+This implies various ways to increase environmental sustainability.
+One would be human population control.
+Another would be to reduce consumption and affluence such as energy consumption.
+Another would be to develop innovative or green technologies such as renewable energy.

-The Millennium Ecosystem Assessment from 2005 measured 24 ecosystem services and concluded that only four have shown improvement over the last 50 years, while 15 are in serious decline and five are in a precarious condition.
+The Millennium Ecosystem Assessment from 2005 measured 24 ecosystem services.
+It concluded that only four have improved over the last 50 years.
+It found 15 are in serious decline and five are in a precarious condition.

 Economic costs

-The field of environmental economics has proposed different methods for calculating the cost (or price) associated with the use of public natural resources.
-The damage to ecosystems and the loss of biodiversity were calculated in The Economics of Ecosystems and Biodiversity project from 2007 to 2011.
+Experts in environmental economics have calculated the cost of using public natural resources.
+One project calculated the damage to ecosystems and biodiversity loss.
+This was the Economics of Ecosystems and Biodiversity project from 2007 to 2011.

 An entity that creates environmental and social costs often does not pay for them.
 The market price also does not reflect those costs.
 In the end, government policy is usually required to resolve this problem.

-The social discount rate is the rate by which future costs and benefits should be discounted when making decisions.
-The more one is concerned about future generations, the lower the social discount rate should be.
-Another approach is to put an economic value on ecosystem services so that environmental damage can be assessed against perceived short-term welfare benefits.
-For example, it has been calculated that, "for every dollar spent on ecosystem restoration, between three and 75 dollars of economic benefits from ecosystem goods and services can be expected".
+Decision-making can take future costs and benefits into account.
+The tool for this is the social discount rate.
+The bigger the concern for future generations, the lower the social discount rate should be.
+Another approach is to put an economic value on ecosystem services.
+This allows us to assess environmental damage against perceived short-term welfare benefits.
+One calculation is that, "for every dollar spent on ecosystem restoration, between three and 75 dollars of economic benefits from ecosystem goods and services can be expected".

-In recent years, the concept of doughnut economics has been developed by economist Kate Raworth to integrate social and environmental sustainability into economic thinking.
-The social dimension is here portrayed as a minimum standard to which a society should aspire, whereas an outer limit is imposed by the carrying capacity of the planet.
+In recent years, economist Kate Raworth has developed the concept of doughnut economics.
+This aims to integrate social and environmental sustainability into economic thinking.
+The social dimension acts as a minimum standard to which a society should aspire.
+The carrying capacity of the planet acts an outer limit.